silviuilie/commit-jacoco-total-to-readme/README.md

   defaults to `svg`
   - add parameter, `minim` - defaults to 0.6

-javascript github action that implements with javascript the following :
+javascript github action that implements the following :

 ---